 The staff are attentive and friendly, advising us on what to order so we could maximise the tastiest treats on the menu.

-So down to the food!
+go to link So down to the food!

 The menu is so varied with beautiful inspired tastes.
 The main influences are Carribean and South Asian dishes, alongside some veganised comfort foods.